informalsystems/hermes-sdk/docs/notes/type-traits.md

 - The new preferred way to wire concrete types is to use `UseType`.
     - In legacy wiring, `WithType` is used.
     - The type `WithType<X>` is simply an alias to `WithProvider<UseType<X>>`.
-    - The use of `WithType` require more advanced understanding of CGP, while the auto derivation of `UseType` can be understood more easily by anyone.
+    - The use of `WithType` is functionally the same as `UseType`, but is more general and requires more advanced understanding of CGP, while the auto derivation of `UseType` can be understood more easily by anyone.
     - Since `#[cgp_type]` auto derives `UseType` for us, we can use `UseType` whenever possible to make the code simpler to understand.

 ## Example